fdrigui/nvh_ml/README.md

 # nvh_ml
-Noise Viubration and Harshness analysis and classification
+Noise Vibration and Harshness analysis and classification